statisticsnorway/PxWeb/FiletypesInFilebasedSystem.md

 - The px-file itself.
   https://www.scb.se/en/services/statistical-programs-for-px-files/px-file-format/

-  PX-edit & job has a .pxk file, which is a px-fila but without data and a .pxc for classifications. https://www.stat.fi/tup/tilastotietokannat/ohjeet_en.html
+  PX-edit & job has a .pxk file, which is a px-file but without data and a .pxc for classifications. https://www.stat.fi/tup/tilastotietokannat/ohjeet_en.html